Jump to page content

 The model portfolios have been constructed based on the VIG Investment Clock and our tactical asset allocation strategy, using following principles: we have selected 4-5 investment funds from our own range.

 Conservative portfolio focuses more on stability and fixed income assets (bonds), whereas dynamic portfolios aim for higher-yield outlook, using the volatility of equities.
-ESG considerations remain important, particularly in emerging markets and mixed-asset funds.
+Conservative portfolios tend to focus on stability and safer assets (bonds), while aggressive portfolios rely on higher-yielding but riskier equities.
+In its investment decisions, VIG Fund Management pays close attention to sustainability, particularly in ESG and sustainable funds.*

 Investment Approach